adminhmi/hlog/readme.md

 #### Environments

-Hlog has no notion of environment.
+hlog has no notion of environment.

 If you wish for hooks and formatters to only be used in specific environments, you should handle that yourself.
 For example, if your application has a global